material-motion/material-motion/starmap/specifications/streams/operators/write.md

 ### Option 1: Expose write-to-property API

+The property is expected to have a handle to the target instance.

 ```swift
 public func write(to property: Writeable<Target, T>) -> MotionObservable<T> {
   return MotionObservable<T> { observer in